weaver20/Causalens/README.md

 3. Access it through the browser at `http://localhost:8501` or at `http://0.0.0.0:8501`.

 * The `Dockerfile` is configured to expose `PORT 8501` as an input to the container in order to communicate with the Streamlit application, but feel free to change it according to your desire.
 * Running the app on a container prevents changes to reflect instantly (in case you test any changes within the source code on your local repository).
-In case you would like to test changes you will need to re-build the `Docker` image and re-run the `Docker` container.
+In case you would like to test changes you will be required to re-build the `Docker` image and re-run the `Docker` container.

 <h2 id="contribute">📫 Contribute</h2>